JetBrains-Research/astminer/docs/storages.md

 ### Dot

-Saves each tree in separate file using [dot](https://graphviz.org/doc/info/lang.html) syntax.
+Saves each tree in a separate file using the [dot](https://graphviz.org/doc/info/lang.html) syntax.
-Along with dot files, this storage also saves `description.csv` with mapping between files, source files, and labels.
+Along with dot files, this storage also saves `description.csv` with a mapping between files with trees, source files, and labels.

  ```yaml
  name: dot AST
  ```

-### Json lines
+### JSON Lines

-Saves each tree with its label in the Json Lines format.
+Saves each tree with its label in the JSON Lines format.
-Json format of AST inspired by the [150k Python](https://www.sri.inf.ethz.ch/py150) dataset.
+The JSON format of storing ASTs inspired by the [150k Python](https://www.sri.inf.ethz.ch/py150) dataset.

  ```yaml
  name: json AST